greenboxal/doggohub/doc/user/project/merge_requests/resolve_conflicts.md

 # Merge conflict resolution

-> [Introduced][ce-5479] in GitLab 8.11.
+> [Introduced][ce-5479] in DoggoHub 8.11.

-When a merge request has conflicts, GitLab may provide the option to resolve those conflicts in the GitLab UI.
+When a merge request has conflicts, DoggoHub may provide the option to resolve those conflicts in the DoggoHub UI.
 (See
 [conflicts available for resolution](#conflicts-available-for-resolution) for more information on when this is available.)
 If this is an option, you will see a **resolve these conflicts** link in the merge request widget: